kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

   Newly added CPUs are instantly detected and added to the "shared pool" (the default cpuset).
 They immediately become available for pods in the Burstable and BestEffort QoS classes, or for new Guaranteed pods requesting exclusive cores.

   * **Downscale (Hot-unplug):**

-  Downscale (Hot-unplug):  If CPUs are removed, the CPU Manager removes them from the shared pool.
-If the new total CPU core count falls below what is required to fulfill the strict, exclusive core allocations of existing Guaranteed pods, the Kubelet's capacity reconciliation loop intercepts this scheduling contract violation.
-It proactively instructs the PodWorker to gracefully terminate the starved pod with a Failed status (Reason: NodeCapacityExceeded) to force the workload to reschedule onto a capable node.
+  If CPUs are removed, the CPU Manager removes them from the shared pool.
+If the new total CPU core count falls below what is required to fulfill the strict, exclusive core allocations of existing Guaranteed pods, the Kubelet's capacity reconciliation loop intercepts this scheduling contract violation and evicts the affected pods with a `Failed` status (Reason: `NodeCapacityExceeded`).
+Additionally, if the removed CPU IDs directly overlap with the exclusive cpuset already pinned to a running Guaranteed pod — even if the total remaining core count appears sufficient — those pods are also evicted, because the specific hardware they were guaranteed no longer exists.
+The CPU Manager validates both the total count and cpuset membership before clearing the violation.

 - **Memory Manager:**